THE PERFECT MAN-Is there such an animal?

 - If you voted NO you are probably in the minority, and live more in a world of realism (concern for fact or reality and rejection of the impractical and visionary).
 And have been unlucky in love.

-My only wish for the year 2012, is that we see more love in this world and less hatred.
+My only wish for the years to come, is that we see more love in this world and less hatred.

 - Taj Mahal - The Symbol Of Eternal Love!